 The display brightness can be set between 0 and 7, with 0 being dull and 7 being bright.
-The default setting is 5.
+5 is the default setting.

 Configure the display brightness setting to 7 (bright).

 The Display Brightness setting procedure can be performed at any time without interfering with other configuration settings by entering the main programming mode.